buildspace/buildspace-projects/JS_DAO/en/Section_2/Lesson_1_Deploy_NFT_Bundle.md

 Okay, what just happened is pretty freaking epic.
 Two things happened:

-**One, we just deployed an [ERC-1155](https://docs.openzeppelin.com/contracts/3.x/erc1155) contract to Rinkeby.** That's right!
-If you head over to `https://rinkeby.etherscan.io/` and paste in the address of the `editionDrop` contract, you'll see you just deployed a smart contract!
+**One, we just deployed an [ERC-1155](https://docs.openzeppelin.com/contracts/3.x/erc1155) contract to Goerli.** That's right!
+If you head over to `https://goerli.etherscan.io/` and paste in the address of the `editionDrop` contract, you'll see you just deployed a smart contract!
 The coolest part is you **own** this contract and it's deployed from **your** wallet.
 The “From” address will be **your** public address.

 *Note: Keep the address of your `editionDrop` around, we'll need it later!*, if you ever lose it, you can always retrieve from the [thirdweb dashboard](https://thirdweb.com/dashboard?utm_source=buildspace)